-Shikumen is the best restaurant in Shepherds Bush and unless you knew it was there, you’ll probably have walked past it dozens of times without knowing it.
-It’s a posh Chinese restaurant that just happens to be located inside the swish Dorsett Hotel, but unlike most posh Chinese places, it’s neither ridiculously expensive nor pretentious.
-We’re not saying you should use it to drop in for a cheap bowl of noodles, but considering how good the food is, it’s a price we’re more than happy with paying every now and then.
-The roast duck is very good, and you should absolutely come here for dim sum at the weekends, when the room’s bumping with Chinese families and the odd East London tourist (us).
+Shikumen is one of the best restaurants in Shepherd’s Bush but unless you knew it was there, you’ll probably have walked past it dozens of times without knowing it.
+It’s a posh Chinese restaurant located inside the swish Dorsett Hotel, but don’t let that make you think it’s either ridiculously expensive nor pretentious.
+It isn’t.
+We’re not saying you should drop in for a cheap bowl of noodles, but considering how good the food is, it’s a price we’re more than happy paying every now and then.
+The roast duck is very good and you should absolutely come here for dim sum at the weekends when the room’s buzzing with people.
 Book a date or group dinner here with confidence.

-Esarn is a cosy local spot on the Uxbridge Road, with old-school 80’s decor and sweet service from a couple of aunties who are experts at guiding you through the menu of homestyle Northeastern Thai food.
-Esarn’s an original for Thai cuisine in London, and the food isn’t for the fainthearted.
-The minced pork and bamboo shoot salad is very good, and the Tom Yum is as intense as it is in Bangkok.
-If you do happen to have less adventurous eaters among you, relax—there’s also Massaman curry and pad thai on the menu.
+Esarn is a cosy local spot on the Uxbridge Road, with old-school ‘80s decor and sweet waitstaff who will effortlessly guide you through the menu of home-style north eastern Thai food.
+Esarn is an original for Thai cuisine in London and the food isn’t for the fainthearted.
+The minced pork and bamboo shoot salad is very good and the tom yum is intense.
+If you do happen to have less adventurous eaters among you, relax—there’s also massaman curry and pad thai on the menu.

-It’s Saturday morning, and you’ve woken up in Chez Boo with your questionable one night stand from the previous night.
-Press reset and wander over to Proud Mary’s, where you can decide if you actually like them as a human being over an Aussie-style brunch.
-It’s the only place in W12 where you can optimistically pretend you’re in Sydney (especially if the sun’s out and they’ve set up chairs outside) and more importantly, everyone likes brunch so you can see them at their best.
+It’s Saturday morning and you’ve woken up in Chez Boo with your questionable one-night stand.
+Press reset and wander over to Proud Mary’s where you can decide if you actually like them as a human being over an Aussie-style brunch.
+It’s the only place in W12 where you can optimistically pretend you’re in Sydney (especially if the sun’s out and they’ve set up chairs outside) and more importantly, everyone likes brunch so you can see your date at their best.
 If they manage to ruin that, then feel free to leg it to the station.
-Get the pancakes.
+But only after you get the pancakes.